joy-celeste/nikki-db/README.md

 - [ ] Load sessions by URL (list of items or a suit id)
 - [ ] Obfuscate JSON
 - [ ] Create a subset of clothes data
-- [ ] Script for creating web with limited number of suits, and can hide search bar
+- [ ] Script for creating version with limited number of suits, and can hide search bar

 ### Milestone 3: Performance increases, address initial feedback
 - [ ] Refactor loadMultipleItems() for better separation of concerns